leoncardona/MoveWeather/README.md

-# Fast Weather - Weather app
+# Fast Weather
+Weather website.
 Shows weather, wind and waves forecast for the next 16 days for the desired location.

 ## 🌐 Web
 https://fast-weather-one.vercel.app/